Ethics (Upd: Aug 23, ’25)

 Because I also acted as a facilitator to Subbody, I got all the money refunded back to the participants.
 For whoever wished to continue training, butoh resumed in another space in Dharamsala with guides Julie and Ozerk.
 I was too shocked to continue teaching, and had considered ending my butoh career.

-During this time, we also contacted the Dharamsala police, who visited Lee’s residence but were unable to take action due to a lack of evidence.
-We additionally reached out to the former mayor of Dharamsala through two in-person visits to the Dharamsala Jagori NGO, but unfortunately, no resolution was achieved.
+During this time, the Dharamsala police got word of the accusations, and visited Lee’s residence but were unable to take action due to lack of evidence.
+We additionally reached out to the former mayor of Dharamsala through two in-person visits to the Dharamsala Jagori NGO, but unfortunately, there was no resolution.

 Since this event and the impact of the pandemic, Rhizome Lee’s Himalaya Subbody Butoh has not regained its former status as an international butoh academy.
 During the pandemic period, the school was primarily attended by Indian students, many of whom may not have been aware of Lee’s background.